 The second approach is to buy renewable energy credits (RECs).
 RECs are a method of tracking the actual amount of electricity produced from renewable energy resources.
 By buying RECs, companies can effectively offset their own electricity consumption by purchasing an equivalent amount of electricity produced by renewable resources.
 Many of the 322 companies with 100% clean energy targets take this, or a similar, approach.
 In this case, while a company may be paying for enough RECs to cover 100% of their electricity needs, the actual electricity that the company consumes is still powered by their regular utility or grid, and not directly from renewable resources.

 The third approach is to contract directly with renewable resource developers to build a solar or wind farm explicitly for your company.
 The best resource for tracking these types of deals is the Rocky Mountain Institute (RMI)’s Business Renewables Center and Bloomberg New Energy Finance (BNEF).
-According to BNEF, corporate renewable procurements spiked to nearly 6.5 gigawatts (million kilowatts) of renewable capacity, more than doubling the total for 2017.
+According to BNEF, corporate renewable procurements spiked to over 6.5 gigawatts (million kilowatts) of renewable capacity, more than doubling the total for 2017.
 According to Wood Mackenzie’s “10 trends shaping the global solar market in 2019”, a quarter of all solar projects announced in 2018 were driven by corporate renewable procurement.

 Case studies: tech companies walking the talk

 There are a number of large companies leading the way for corporate renewable procurement:

 Finally, worldwide, Google was very clearly the first company out of the gate to procure renewable energy.
-As of 2016, Google had already procured more than 2.5 gigawatts of combined wind and solar power, more than double the procurements of the next closest company.
+By 2016, Google had already procured more than 2.5 gigawatts of combined wind and solar power, more than double the procurements of the next closest company.
 In 2017, Google became one of the first large companies to reach 100 percent renewable energy and they have continued to meet this goal each consecutive year.
 Overall, Google has purchased power from over 50 renewable energy projects, with a combined capacity of 5.5 GW.

 Power your own consumption with solar